Gender-Affirming Health Services

 Are there gender-affirming care trained physicians, nurse practitioners or mental health professionals in PEI?

 There are physicians, nurse practitioners, and mental health professionals who have gender-affirming care training in PEI.
-Health PEI is committed to ensuring you are able to access gender-affirming care by connecting with experienced professionals and providing training opportunities and education.
+Health PEI is committed to ensuring you are able to access gender-affirming care by connecting you with experienced professionals and providing training opportunities and education to those professionals.